Goal-Oriented Access Optimization for ISAC-Enabled Digital Twins: System Model

-We further assume that the non-radar observations obtained by the \glspl{ue} have a considerable size.
-The observation size for each node, measured in bytes, is an \gls{iid} random variable $B_u$, and it requires significant physical resources to transmit.
-Therefore, we consider a two-step system: first, the \glspl{ue} employ a \emph{push} paradigm to inform the \gls{cpu} about their data size and \gls{voi}, then wait to be \emph{pulled} for the actual data transmission, avoiding contention when transmitting data that span multiple packets.
-Every transmission attempt in the push subframe indicates that \gls{ue}'s update has a high \gls{voi}.
+We further assume that the observations obtained by the \glspl{ue} have a considerable size.
+The observation size for each node, measured in bytes, is an \gls{iid} random variable $B_u$, and it requires significant wireless resources to transmit.
+Therefore, we consider a two-step system: first, \glspl{ue} with new observations employ a \emph{push} paradigm to inform the \gls{cpu} about their data size and \gls{voi}, then wait to be \emph{pulled} for the actual data transmission, avoiding contention when transmitting data that span multiple packets.
+The system is designed so that every push transmission attempt indicates that \gls{ue}'s update has a high \gls{voi}, as detailed in Sec.~\ref{sec:mac-push}.

-While the \gls{cpu} takes care of processing the receiving signals, it also needs to estimate the position of the \glspl{ue} to link the received information to a specific location in the environment and update the \gls{dt} accordingly.
-Therefore, the \gls{cpu} will schedule spectrum resources so as to maximize the total \gls{voi}, i.e., optimize communication in a goal-oriented fashion, while targeting a \gls{peb} as a proxy metric for localization performance.\footnote{Root mean square error performance may be worse; the \gls{peb} is used to abstract from a specific localization method and its tractability.}
+While the \gls{cpu} takes care of processing the receiving signals, it also needs to estimate the position of the \glspl{ue} to link the received data to a specific location in the environment and update the \gls{dt} accordingly.
+Therefore, the \gls{cpu} will schedule spectrum resources so as to maximize the total \gls{voi}, i.e., optimize communication in a goal-oriented fashion, while guaranteeing an achievable \gls{se} for sensory data delivery and a target \gls{peb} as a proxy metric for localization performance.\footnote{Root mean square error performance may be worse; the \gls{peb} is used to abstract from a specific localization method and its tractability.} Performance guarantees and scheduling are discussed in Secs.~\ref{sec:scheduling-constraints} and~\ref{sec:mac-pull}, respectively.